Opendigitalradio/dablin/README.md

 When a FIB is discarded (due to failed CRC check), this is indicated by a `(FIB)` message in yellow color.

+MP2 frames with invalid CRC (MP2's CRC only - not DAB's ScF-CRC) are discarded, which is indicated by a `(CRC)` message in red color.

 Audio Units (AUs) with invalid CRC are mentioned with short format messages like `(AU #2)` in red color, indicating that the CRC check on AU No. 2 failed and hence the AU was dismissed.